Family Law

 Prenuptial agreements can change typical alimony decisions.
 These contracts, when done right, can:

-Set limits on payment amounts or how long they last
+Set limits on payment amounts or how long they last.

-Create clear rules for ending payments
+Create clear rules for ending payments.

-Remove alimony requirements completely
+Remove alimony requirements completely.

-Set up structured payment plans
+Set up structured payment plans.

 Courts might reject prenuptial terms they see as unfair.
 They might also override restrictions if one spouse would need public assistance while the other lives comfortably.
+Similarly, a cohabitation agreement might affect spousal support decisions for unmarried couples.

 Childcare responsibilities and limitations